No AI Without Consent: Your Face, Your Choice

 The pattern is clear.
 This isn't about stopping technology.
 It's about making sure technology respects people.

-I must tell you this: Trust is the real product.
+Worth saying plainly: Trust is the real product.
 When audiences know actors agreed to their digital doubles, they trust the performance.
 When actors know they're being treated fairly, they collaborate instead of resist.

 AI in Hollywood isn't the problem.
 AI without consent is the problem.